-The bigend bit, in the Control Register, sets whether the ARM610 treats words in memory as being stored in Big Endian or Little Endian format, see Chapter 5.0 Configuration.
+The bigend bit in the Control Register sets whether the ARM710 treats words in memory as being stored in Big Endian or Little Endian format.
+See Chapter 5.0: Configuration for more information on the Control Register.
 Memory is viewed as a linear collection of bytes numbered upwards from zero.
 Bytes 0 to 3 hold the first stored word, bytes 4 to 7 the second and so on.